AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/storefront/unable-to-save-contact-as-a-url-key.md

 ## Solution

-You cannot use the term *contact* as your URL key, however you can use the term *contact* combined with another letter or number (For example, *contact1* and *contact2*).
+You cannot use the term *contact* as your URL key, however, you can use the term *contact* combined with another letter or number (For example, *contact1* and *contact2*).
 Although the term does not have to be *contact+&lt;another number or letter&gt;*, the term could be any string as long as the length does not exceed 255 characters.

 Perform the following steps:

 1. Log in to the Commerce Admin.
 1. Go to **[!UICONTROL Marketing]** > **[!UICONTROL SEO & Search]** > **[!UICONTROL URL Rewrites]**.
 1. Click **[!UICONTROL Add URL Rewrite]**.
-1. Select *[!UICONTROL Custom]* on the [!UICONTROL Create URL Rewrite] drop down.
+1. Select *[!UICONTROL Custom]* on the [!UICONTROL Create URL Rewrite] drop-down.
     1. In the [!UICONTROL Request Path] type "contact".
 Note the [!UICONTROL Request Path] is what a user enters in the browser and the [!UICONTROL Target Path] is where it should redirect to.
     1. Type in the [!UICONTROL Target Path] the new URL key (For example, "contact1").
-    1. Select *[!UICONTROL No]* in the [!UICONTROL Redirect] drop down.
+    1. Select *[!UICONTROL No]* in the [!UICONTROL Redirect] drop-down.

 ## Related reading